danielabar/meblog/src/markdown/activerecord-dependent-options.md

 end
 ```

-In this case with a null author_id allowed, the Author destroy tests succeed in removing the Author from the database, *and* updating the Author's associated Books with a null author_id as shown in this test log below, focusing only on the Author tests:.
+With a null `author_id` allowed, the Author destroy tests succeed in removing the Author from the database, *and* updating the Author's associated Books with a null `author_id` as shown in this test log below, focusing only on the Author tests:.

 <details class="markdown-details">
 <summary class="markdown-summary">